sabhafalki/Module-5-Challenge/README.md

 # Module-5-Challenge_PyBer_Challenge
 # Overview of Project #
 The purpose of this Project is to analyze and visualize PyBer 2019 ride-sharing data, to help the company improve access to ride-sharing services and determine affordability for underserved areas.
-The data sample consisted of only 5 months, for three regions: urban, rural and subburbon.
+The data sample consisted of data from January to April months, for three regions: urban, rural and subburbon.

 The analysisis consisted of the following:
 1. A Summarized DataFram of the ride-sharing data by city type